DahlmannIT/personalUSP/documentation/readme.md

 * Flink will generate Primary Keys for your data, so it can be persisted

-To persist the data in the database you first of all need a `PRIMARY KEY` for the data.
-Our stream processing framework Flink will be used here.
-You need to deploy the existing flink job `KeyHashingJob.jar` to generate primary keys for all of your data in order to persist them.
-If your original data source writes to the `Input`-topic in Kafka then you have to deploy the `KeyHashingJob.jar` (see next step) whereas the InputTopic should be called `Input` and OutputTopic should be called `Input_persist`. (???InputTopic hier oder im nächsten Schritt bzw überhaupt noch nötig???)
+To persist the data in the database you need a `PRIMARY KEY` for the data.
+Our stream processing framework Flink is used for this purpose.
+You need to deploy the existing Flink job `KeyHashingJob.jar` to generate primary keys for all your data in order to persist them. (???)If your original data source writes to the `Input`-topic in Kafka, you have to deploy the `KeyHashingJob.jar` (see next step) in which case the InputTopic should be named `Input` and OutputTopic should be named `Input_persist`. (???InputTopic hier oder im nächsten Schritt bzw überhaupt noch nötig???)

 ### 3.3  Deploying Flink-job